 We do not collect any Personally Identifiable Information about you unless you voluntarily provide it to us.
 You provide certain Personally Identifiable Information to us primarily when you register for CourseArc.
 We may also collect information from you at other points on our site that state that such information is being collected.
 We use technologies like cookies and pixel tags to provide, improve, protect and promote CourseArc.
 A cookie is a small data text file, which a website stores on your computer’s hard drive (if your web browser permits) that can later be retrieved to identify you to us.
 For example, cookies help us with things like remembering your username for your next visit, understanding how you are interacting with CourseArc, and improving CourseArc based on that information.
 You can set your browser to not accept cookies, but this may limit your ability to use CourseArc.

 In addition, we may also collect, or our third-party vendors and/or content server may collect, certain Personally Identifiable Information.
-We use your IP address to diagnose problems with our servers, software, to administer our site, and to gather demographic information.
+We use your IP address to diagnose problems with our servers, software, or to administer our site.

 We do not sell, trade, or rent your Personally Identifiable Information to others.
 We do provide some of our services through contractual arrangements with services providers and other third parties solely to provide the services intended by the software.
 We and our service partners use your Personally Identifiable Information to operate CourseArc.